katur/eegi/INSTALL.md

 ### Some other notes about development

-- There is no need to collect static files.
-If DEBUG=True, Django finds static files dynamically across the apps.
+- There is no need to collect static files in development.
--
+(When DEBUG=True, Django finds static files dynamically across the apps.)

 ## Production Installation